 We recommend taking in some history and refreshment, buying some stylish goodies, then taking a little picnic basket up to Kobe Terrace Park.
 There are plenty of benches to sit on and have a light meal among the plants and community gardens there.
 Kobo also has a sweet memorial garden, accessible through the alley around the corner.
 Be sure to stop by this unique urban oasis.

+Want to get out of town for a bit?
 If you love animals, but want to go even wilder (and a little deadlier), check out The Reptile Zoo.
-It was founded in 1996 by former biology teacher Scott “The Reptile Man” Petersen the spread awareness about how species are vital to world ecologies…even the species that some people fear.
-Wildlife conservation and ecological protections are under attack by the Trump administration, so education like this is important–and fun!
+It was founded in 1996 by former biology teacher Scott “The Reptile Man” Petersen to spread awareness about how species are vital to world ecologies… even the species that some people fear.
+Wildlife conservation and ecological protections are under attack by the Trump administration, so education like this is important—and fun!

 Guests can handle harmless snakes, turtles, and frogs and get close to some scarier ones in a safe environment.
 The Reptile Zoo is home to some incredible species, including lizards indigenous to the PNW and rare critters from the Amazon.
 Popular residents include a two-headed turtle, a black mamba (of the world’s most deadly snakes), and an albino alligator.